ES-CON JAPAN

 Business Risks

 The main risks that could impact the Group’s operating results, share prices, financial status, etc., are listed below.
-Statements concerning future matters are based on the judgements of the ES-CON JAPAN Group as of the end of the fiscal year ended December 2022.
+Statements concerning future matters are based on the judgements of the ES-CON JAPAN Group as of the end of the fiscal year ended March 2025.

-1) Impacts of Changes in Economic Conditions, Interest Rate Trends, Real Estate Market Conditions, Etc.
+1) Impacts of Changes in Economic Conditions, Interest Rate Trends, Real Estate Market Conditions, etc.

 In the real estate sales business, we selectively acquire good-quality land for business, develop it making the best use of its locational characteristics, and provide attractive products including advantageous pricing.
 Upon the sale of properties, we take into account various factors in individual business plans by property and carefully consider price range.
 However, when sale at the price determined in the business plan fails to progress as planned due to worsening supply-demand balance caused by rising construction costs, economic trends, economic conditions, trends in interest rates, tax systems and land prices and other factors, or when delay in delivery or unexpected cost burden arises due to various factors, including unexpected defects such as underground obstacles, disorder in construction at the construction stage, the business performance of the ES-CON JAPAN Group may be impacted.